drvmuk/python_portfolio/README.md

         i.
 Twilio API for sending SMS.
         ii.
 Open weather API for fetching weather condition.(weather code ID is used to determine rain condition)
 3. text_speech_converter: Get newspaper from article and convert text to speech uing gTTS.
+4. morse_code: Convert general text to morse and vice-versa.